gadz82/vCms/README.md

-# verticalize
+# Verticalize
 Basic Cms and tool collection for medium/small vertical portal and website creation.
+Created for personal use.